JetBrains/intellij-sdk-docs/reference_guide/jcef.md

 Still, JCEF provides an asynchronous way to communicate to JS.

 It’s simpler to illustrate it by an example.
-Say, we want to open a link in an external browser (see it in [`MarkdownJCEFHtmlPanel`](upsource:///plugins/markdown/src/org/intellij/plugins/markdown/ui/preview/jcef/MarkdownJCEFHtmlPanel.java)):
+Say we want to open a link in an external browser, and see it in [`MarkdownJCEFHtmlPanel`](upsource:///plugins/markdown/src/org/intellij/plugins/markdown/ui/preview/jcef/MarkdownJCEFHtmlPanel.java):

 ```java
   // Create a JS query instance